vishrutpandya/TEMP-al-folio/_pages/about.md

 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
 background_image: EoR.jpg

-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: ""

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items